jdherman/ptreeopt/README.md

 **Requirements:** [NumPy](http://www.numpy.org/), [PyGraphviz](https://pygraphviz.github.io/) (optional).
 The example model also uses [pandas](http://pandas.pydata.org/) and [Matplotlib](http://matplotlib.org/) but these are not strictly required.

-Still in active development, so far only tested with Python 2.7.
+Tested with Python 2.7 and 3.x.
 Contributions and bug reports welcome!

 **Citation:** [Link to paper](http://www.sciencedirect.com/science/article/pii/S1364815217306540)
 ```